netsensei/bougie/README.md

 ## License

 This project is licensed under the GNU GPL version 3.
-See the [LICENSE][LICENE.txt] file for details.
+See the [LICENSE](LICENE.txt) file for details.